 - The Export to Google Sheet Bot to automatically copy data to the respective fields in a Google Sheet.

-- The Email upon Slate completion Bot to notify each party about the changes happening at every stage of the price quotation process.
+- The Email upon Flow completion Bot to notify each party about the changes happening at every stage of the price quotation process.

 As a result of negotiating with the Client, Sales has all the necessary information about the deal stored in Salesforce — the Opportunity and related objects, such as Products, Contact, and Account.
 They are ready to send the Quote.